-- You can request that your PMI be cancelled when you have 20% equity in your home.
+- You can request that your PMI be canceled when you have 20% equity in your home.
 In order to do this, you must hire a lender-approved appraiser to develop a fair market value for your lender.
 You’ll also want to be sure you haven’t missed any payments over the last 12 months because that in itself could foul up your PMI cancellation request.

 - PMI can also be shed when you reach the middle of your amortization period.
 For example, if you’re 15 years into a 30-year loan, you’re at the midpoint and can request that PMI be dropped.
 In addition, some lenders will reduce the amount of PMI you pay after 120 months (10 years), provided you’ve been making timely payments.
 Check with yours to see if they’ll do this.